hfoley/SynapseLoad/README.md

 	5. Azure Synapse - destination to load parquet extracted files

 * [CreateResources](https://github.com/hfoley/SynapseLoad/tree/master/CreateResources)   - contains PowerShell scripts to build all the Azure components in the solution.
 * [AzureSQLScripts](https://github.com/hfoley/SynapseLoad/tree/master/AzureSQLScripts)   - contains SQL Scripts to create and load the Azure SQL metadata table.
-Also contains some sample scripts and scripts to monitor the load process.
+Also contains a subdirectory with sample data and related scripts if you'd like to test/view the solution with sample data instead.
 * [ADFPosh](https://github.com/hfoley/SynapseLoad/tree/master/ADFPosh)  - contains PowerShell scripts to build the ADF coponents and pipelines

 Each sub-directory has additional readme files with further details but the high level steps are below.